Code-Institute-Submissions/samagosti7-Project-4/README.md

 4. Open the local host port on my web browser

 For the final deployment to Heroku, I had to:
-1. Uncomment the PostgreSQL databse from my settings.py file.
-2. Set debug = False in my settings.py file.
+1. Set debug = False in my settings.py file.
 3. Commit and push all files to GitHub
 3. In Heroku, remove the DISABLE_COLLECTSTATIC config var.
 4. In the deploy tab, go to the manual deploy sections and click deploy branch.